raghavan-arvind/MRip/README.md

 ## Usage
-Requires Python3 and an the folliwing command line utilities:
+Requires Python3 and an the following command line utilities:
 * lame
 * ffmpeg